 - Clothing and footwear appropriate to the chosen activities and environmental conditions must be worn.
-Tops with drawstrings not permitted. - Exposed jewelry is not permitted. - Long hair must be secured.
+Open-toed shoes, (e,g, sandals) are not permitted.
+Loose clothing not is permitted.
+Tops with drawstrings are not permitted. - No sharp objects are to be worn or carried in pockets. - Exposed jewelry is not permitted. - Long hair must be secured.
 Devices (for example, hair pins, elastics and barrettes) used to tie back long hair must not present a safety concern. - Students must not participate when the length of fingernails poses a safety risk to themselves or others.